w103dcr/Programing2Project/README.md

 Rhett is going to be creating the class MazeSolver.
 Created a stub for the class and added constructors, getters, and setters.

 Riley is going to be creating the class MazeMain.
 Created a stub for the class and added a constructor and scanner.

+Dwayne did some research and found some examples of how to create mazes using a grid-based system.
+Started creating Maze class using a grid-based system.